Arado Ar 234 Blitz: Operational history

 By 1944, the Luftwaffe's bombing capability had been severely reduced by attrition across multiple fronts, and despite the advance offered by the pending arrival of production Ar 234s, there was a shortage of experienced pilots.
 The first unit-level type conversion orders were issued to III/KG 76 in May 1944 and personnel had to be pulled from the front lines and brought to central Germany for aircraft and engine familiarisation, which was facilitated with two-seat Messerschmitt Me 262s.

 Challenges were encountered getting the Ar 234 operational, including poor quality of worksmanship, and severe shortages of certain resources, such as fuel.
 The reliability of the Jumo 004 engines would worsen over time, a trend attributed to using ill-suited fuels.
 The engines suffered from frequent flameouts and had to be overhauled or replaced after roughly ten hours of operation, although as ground crews became more skilled, the time needed to swap engines was reduced.
 The aircraft's lengthy takeoff runs were responsible for several accidents and attempts at resolution included improvements to pilot training and the use of jettisonable liquid fuel Starthilfe rocket-assisted takeoff units, mounted under each outer wing.
-Accidents would often be fatal due to the lack of an ejection seat, the pilot instead having to exit via a highly impractical hatch in the floor.
+Accidents would often be fatal due to the lack of an ejection seat, the pilot instead having to exit via the highly impractical hatch above the cockpit.

 During August 1944, several of Ar 234 prototypes - including six surviving Ar 234A-series prototypes were dispatched on aerial reconnaissance missions.
 The seventh prototype would perform the first reconnaissance mission over the United Kingdom by a Luftwaffe jet.
 These reconnaissance flights helped assess the potential for an Allied naval invasion of the Netherlands.
 Allied piston-engine fighters proved unable to intercept them, being incapable of matching their speed and altitude.